 - Next add the black beans, green lentils, oatmeal, and sunflower seeds [or mixed seeds], to a mixing bowl and stir well.
 With a potato masher or cutlery fork mash some of the black beans. [although there is no need to mash all of them, just give the mix a few mashes]150 grams medium oatmeal, 285 grams cooked green lentils, 260 grams cooked black beans, 50 grams sunflower seeds

-- Add the soya sauce, coriander powder, garlic powder, allspice powder, nutmeg powder, ground black pepper and salt to the bean mixture.
+- Add the soy sauce, coriander powder, garlic powder, allspice powder, nutmeg powder, ground black pepper and salt to the bean mixture.
 Give it all a good stir for a few minutes until all the flavours are thoroughly combined.
-The mixing will help blend the ingredients together so that it can be moulded into a haggis shape, so don't skimp on the mixing!1 tablespoon soya sauce, ½ teaspoon ground nutmeg, ½ teaspoon ground allspice, 1 teaspoon ground coriander, 1 teaspoon garlic powder, ½ teaspoon ground black pepper, 1 ¼ teaspoon salt
+The mixing will help blend the ingredients together so that it can be moulded into a haggis shape, so don't skimp on the mixing!1 tablespoon soy sauce, ½ teaspoon ground nutmeg, ½ teaspoon ground allspice, 1 teaspoon ground coriander, 1 teaspoon garlic powder, ½ teaspoon ground black pepper, 1 ¼ teaspoon salt

-- Grease the casserole dish with vegan butter or margarine, and cut a piece of parchment paper the same size as the casserole dish circumference.
+- Grease the casserole dish with butter or margarine, and cut a piece of parchment paper the same size as the casserole dish circumference.
 Grease the paper also.

 - Now use the mixing spoon to press the mixture into an oval shape, and then use your hands to firmly pat the haggis together.
 [If your haggis is not easy to squash together into a firm shape then stir through a few tablespoons of bean or lentil liquid to add more moisture, and stir well, squashing some of the beans as you do so].